kavyapapineni/5130f2023/Project_Week2/ReadMe.txt

 Some key features that were implemented include;

-1. Google Firebase Configuration:
+Google Firebase Configuration:

-We set up authentication using Firebase to verify user sign up credentials.
-Additionally we incorporated error handling mechanisms to address credentials, email formats and password requirements using regular expressions.
+The team successfully configured Google Firebase for user authentication, implementing robust error handling for credentials, email formats, and password requirements using regular expressions.
+The setup ensures the verification of user sign-up details and equips the system to detect and manage errors related to login credentials effectively.

-2. Redux Integration:
+Redux Integration:

-We successfully integrated Redux for state management.
-This involved dispatching actions for user login functionality.
-Configuring a store to handle the overall applications state.
+The integration of Redux for state management marked a significant achievement.
+This involved dispatching actions for user login functionality and configuring a centralized store to handle the overall application state.
+The implementation of Redux not only established a framework for state management but also significantly improved the user authentication process.

-Accomplishments and Details;

-Google Firebase Integration:

-Our team accomplished the configuration of Google Firebase for managing user authentication and validation.
-This entailed implementing Firebases authentication services to ensure verification of user sign up details.
-The system is now equipped to detect and handle errors related to login credentials, email formats and password criteria based on established regex patterns.

-Redux Implementation:

-By integrating Redux into our project architecture we established a framework, for managing the applications state.
-This implementation involved configuring a store that centralizes the applications state.Furthermore we utilized Redux to dispatch actions, for user login, which significantly improved the authentication process for users.

 Tasks Planned for Week 3: